Esophageal achalasia: Medication

 Drugs that reduce LES pressure are useful.
 These include calcium channel blockers such as nifedipine and nitrates such as isosorbide dinitrate and nitroglycerin.
 However, many patients experience unpleasant side effects such as headache and swollen feet, and these medications often stop helping after several months.

-Botulinum toxin (Botox) may be injected into the lower esophageal sphincter to paralyze the muscles holding it shut.
-As in the case of cosmetic Botox, the effect is only temporary and lasts about 6 months.
+Botulinum toxin (botox) may be injected into the lower esophageal sphincter to paralyze the muscles holding it shut.
+As in the case of cosmetic botox, the effect is only temporary and lasts about 6 months.
 Botox injections cause scarring in the sphincter which may increase the difficulty of later Heller myotomy.
 This therapy is recommended only for patients who cannot risk surgery, such as elderly people in poor health.
 Pneumatic dilatation has a better long term effectiveness than botox.

 Pneumatic dilatation

 In balloon (pneumatic) dilation or dilatation, the muscle fibers are stretched and slightly torn by forceful inflation of a balloon placed inside the lower esophageal sphincter.
 There is always a small risk of a perforation which requires immediate surgical repair.
 Pneumatic dilatation causes some scarring which may increase the difficulty of Heller myotomy if the surgery is needed later.
-Gastroesophageal reflux (GERD) occurs after pneumatic dilatation in many undergoing patients.
+Gastroesophageal reflux (GERD) occurs after pneumatic dilatation in many patients.
 Pneumatic dilatation is most effective in the long-term on patients over the age of 40; the benefits tend to be shorter-lived in younger patients due to the body's higher rate of recovery from trauma, often resulting in repeat procedures with larger balloons to achieve maximum effectiveness.
-After multiple failures using pneumatic dilation, surgeries such as the more consistently successful Heller's Myotomy can be attempted instead.
+After multiple failures using pneumatic dilation, surgeries such as the more consistently successful Heller myotomy can be attempted instead.